Loughton to Epping Walk

 There are open days and guided tours but only on specific Sundays and there is a charge for these.
 You can find the visitor timetable and costs by visiting the Copped Hall Trust website above and clicking on the What's On link.

-Walk options You can shorten the walk by diverting from the Three Forest Way and instead staying on the wide Centenary Walk heading northeasterly towards Epping New Road (para 7).
+Walk options You can shorten the walk by staying on the wide Three Forest Way and not turning off it to head in a northwesterly direction towards Epping New Road (paragraph 7).
 Stay on the wide track, crossing two roads and continue all the way to Epping.
-You will join up with the main walk at the end of Para 30 of the main walk instructions.)
-With a possible shorter start from Loughton this is a walk of around 5 miles, almost entirely through woodland, and could make a high summer evening walk with dinner and drinks in Epping.
+You will join up with the main walk at the end of paragrpah 30 of the main walk instructions.
+This is a walk of around 6 miles, almost entirely through woodland, and could make a high summer evening walk with dinner and/or drinks in Epping.
+Instructions for this route, including a shorter start though Loughton, are included at the end of the walk directions.
+You will need paragraphs 30 to 36 of the main walk text for the finish through Epping.

 Transport